Nadine2016/knative/deploy-job.md

 * Set up your [Coligo](/docs/knative?topic=knative-kn-install-cli) environment
 * [Create a job definition](#create-job-def-cli).

 To run a job with the CLI, use the `ibmcloud coligo job run` command.
 The following example creates three new pods to run the container image specified in the `testjobdef` job definition.
 The resource limits and requests are applied per pod, so each of the pods gets 128 MB memory and 1 vCPU.
-This array job allocates 5 \* 128MiB = 640 MiB memory and 5 \* 1 vCPU = 5 vCPUs.
+This array job allocates 5 \* 128 MiB = 640 MiB memory and 5 \* 1 vCPU = 5 vCPUs.

 ```
 ibmcloud coligo job run --name testjobrun --jobdef testjobdef --arraysize 5 --retrylimit 2 --memory 128M --cpu 1